Johnson, Evinrude, OMC, outboard motor, outboard motor repair, 9.5 hp, date/year of manufacture, water pump, carburetor,

 If you'll notice, the unique starter system on this motor is geared pretty low, presumably to make pulling the rope easier.
 As a result you don't get the crank speed you do on some other motor designs.
 This will also effect your compression test.
 You might try using a rope wrapped around the flywheel as a comparison, using this method, you will get a faster RPM plus also a higher compression reading.

-For those used to working on other brands of outboard motors, it seems that smaller hp OMCs are designed with a lower compression ratio than Mercurys.
+For those persons that are used to working on other brands of outboard motors, it seems that smaller hp OMCs are designed with a lower compression ratio than Mercurys.
 However it may be because of the type of starter and the slower flywheel rotational speed produced by this starter.
 As long as it starts, who cares.

 |Evinrude 9.5 left side view with cover off||Evinrude 9.5 right side view with cover off.
 This motor has the later post 68 fuel pump.|